pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Identifies 🆔 table/🪣 IDChecks/🤵 Broker.IDChecks 🪣 table.md

-# 🤵 Broker.Identifies 🪣 table
+# 🤵 Broker.IDChecks 🪣 table

 > About
 * Part of a [Broker 🤵 helper domain](<../../../🤵 Broker helper/🤵 Broker 🤲 helper.md>)